Wu-Haonan/Wu-Haonan.github.io/_posts/Cpp/2023-03-26-how_cpp_works.md

 }
 {% endhighlight %}

-Actually, we will get a lot of errors after we compile it, because we don't write "declaration" in Log.cpp to declarate "<font face="Monaco" color=blue>cout</font>" funtion.
+Actually, we will get a lot of errors after we compile it, because we don't write "declaration" in Log.cpp to declarate "<font face="Monaco" style="background: black" color=#0078d7>cout</font>" funtion.

 If we copy the "\#include <iostream>" into Log.cpp file we will also get error "Log is not found".
 Why??
 That's because compiler will compile each C++ file separately.
 So, when compiling the main.cpp file, the compiler didn't recognize what's 'Log' is?